Minnesota Residential Lease Agreement

 Inspection and Condemnation Disclosure

-Minnesota landlords must provide the tenant with a disclosure whenever the rental property has an outstanding health and safety inspection order with a citation issued.
+Minnesota landlords must provide the tenant with a disclosure whenever the rental property has a citation for an outstanding health and safety issue.
 This disclosure must occur before the tenant signs the lease or pays a security deposit.
 Proper disclosure requires attaching the citation to the lease.

 Download: Minnesota Inspection and Condemnation Disclosure Form (PDF)